fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 The main driving force for the decision to use Node.js is if you expect to write mostly JavaScript code.
 If so, learning how to code these ancillary steps in JavaScript is worthwhile.
-If you plan to stick to Python or R most of the time, training in those environment then converting the trained model to TensorFlow.js is more effective in the long run.
+If you plan to stick to Python or R most of the time, training in those environments then converting the trained model to TensorFlow.js is more effective in the long run.

 ### Using pretrained models as a starting point